scottdware/panco/docs/userid.md

 ## Overview

-The `userid` command allows you to work with different user-id based functions.
+The `userid` command allows you to work with different User-ID based functions.
 These functions include tagging and untagging an IP address (for use in dynamic address groups), logging in/logging out users, which you can manually map a user to an IP address (and unmap them).
 Tagging or logging in users each require their own CSV file structure.
 Please refer to the below link as a guide on how to format: